yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 > Find more about our [Design Principles][depr] and our [Path to the Design for the Lesson Website][ux-path]

 As our community has grown, it became evident that our infrastructure would not easily scale as lessons would rapidly fall out-of-date with the current toolchains and styling.
-It was also evident that the lesson development toolchain was intimidating enough that it was in and of itself a barrier to contribution.
+It was also evident that the lesson development toolchain was intimidating enough that it was---in and of itself---a barrier to contribution.
 We proposed [design principles of the next iteration of the lesson template][depr] to guide us in making lesson contribution a better experience for all involved.
 Of course, [as we have learned from previous iterations of the lesson template][previous-iteration], if we create something that does not work for the community, it is useless.
-This is why, when we had a stable (but not necessarily pretty) framework, we needed to test it with the community.
+This is why, when we had a stable (but not necessarily fully-featured) framework, we needed to test it with the community.

 After investigating several options from our lesson infrastructure, we realized that the [R publishing ecosystem][rmd] aligned best with our values because it has friendly communities, is available as a binary application on all operating systems, and allows us to integrate with all the features we currently offer.
 From this idea, we created three R packages to host the engine, validator, and styling, called [{sandpaper}], [{pegboard}], and [{varnish}], respectively.